ravimohan1991/LinuxUnrealTournament/README.md

 * Build the Engine

         make
+  Unreal Editor is now functional.
+It can be accessed through the binary located in `~/UnrealEngine/Engine/Binaries/Linux`.

 * Now we focus on the UT Game.
 Delete some directories/file(s) (not functional right now)
   * UnrealTournament/Plugins
   * UnrealTournament/Source/UnrealTournamentServer
   * UnrealTournament/Source/UnrealTournament.Server.Target.cs
   * UnrealTournament/Source/UnrealTournament/ThirdParty

+* Finally we are ready to compile the game.

+        mono ~/UnrealEngine/Engine/Binaries/DotNET/UnrealBuildTool.exe -Project="~/UnrealTournament/UnrealTournament.uproject" Development Linux −TargetType=Editor −Progress −NoHotReloadFromIDE
+  This will compile UT which can be loaded in the Editor as a project.

 **To get started using GitHub:**